 Next time you notice your child experiencing a big emotion, practice these calming techniques with them and encourage them to notice how they feel afterwards!

-Written by: Mary Anne Sylvester
+Mary Anne Sylvester

 Originally posted on Grow Counseling